myrmex-org/myrmex/CONTRIBUTING.md

 Rules
 ---

-*   Follow the ROADMAP.md file for priorities and task t-shirt sizing
+*   Comment on the issue you want to work on o create one if it does not exist
 *   Update the specs and docs along with the code
 *   Write / rewrite ES6 code compatible with node v4
-*   Follow the rules of the .jshint.rc and .mdastrc files
+*   Follow the rules of the .eslintrc and .mdastrc files
 *   Respect conventions for case: ConstructorFunctionName, instanceName, functionName, node-module-file-name.js
 *   Code coverage objective: 80%